This post may contain affiliate links; see site footer for more details.

 Write some more.
 Just. keep. writing.

-Making it official…
+How to Start a Blog – Making it official…

 Make sure your website stands the heck out.
 When you think about your favorite websites, what makes them your favorite?
 Chances are, they *look* pretty baller.
 They probably have a great userface, are easy to navigate, are visually appealing, etc. Your website is as equally deserving of “baller” status as any other website, so make sure you’re giving it the TLC it needs.
 Tip: When thinking about/designing/planning your own blog, put yourself behind the screen of your reader.
 Think about what YOU look for in your favorite websites, and then apply that same mindset to an imaginary reader checking out YOUR website.
 Where’s my search bar?
 Is it clear where to find categories so that my reader knows exactly where to find what they’re looking for?
 Does my photography jump off of the page?
 Are my colors inviting?
 Are my fonds readable?
 Is everything clickable and drawing me in for more?